stilt0n/blog-posts/posts/totally-speculative-job-advice.md

 You're reading a blog post with career advice.
 This unfortunately means we can't do this the easy way so, sure, let's dive deeper.

 Having a personal project helped during the interview in my case.
 Me and the interviewing engineer talked about my project most of the time.
-Then we ran out of time and he had to give me a lowball "two queues with a stack" question.
+Then we ran out of time and he had to give me a lowball "queue with two stacks" question.
 Usually people call this luck.
 My project wasn't even that cool.
 It was a reskin of a Udemy project (the type of project everyone says will never impress anyone).
 I even *told my interviewer this* and it was still sufficient just to talk through the technical details.

 But why would *your* interview go like this?
 Why would any of *my* other interviews go like this?